cabal-club/cable/readme.md

 A recipient reads zero or more (`post_len`,`post_data`) pairs until a `post_len` set to 0 is encountered.

-A Post Response message with `post0_len = 0` indicates that a peer does not intend to return any further posts for the given request ID (`req_id`).
+A responder MUST send a Post Response message with `post0_len = 0` to indicate that they do not intend to return any further posts for the given `req_id` and they have concluded the request on their side.

 Clients SHOULD hash an entire post to check whether it is post that it was expecting (i.e. had sent out a Post Request for).
 However, misbehaving peers may end up providing posts that are still coincidentally useful to the client, so they MAY elect to keep certain posts anyways.

-Each post MUST contain the complete and valid body of a known post type, as specified in Section 6.3.
+Each post MUST contain the complete and valid body of a known post type (Section 6.3).

 ##### 6.2.3.3 Channel List Response